 The first Executive Director, Don Phillips, was hired in 1954.
 Phillips served for 10 years before handing over the reins to Eldon Husted whose tenure lasted from 1964 to 1983.
 Husted prepared the first annual budget for the association in 1965 and it totaled $78,000.
 When Husted left in 1983, membership numbers had climbed beyond 7,000.

-Today, the State Bar of Arizona employs approximately 100 people who serve more than 17,000 active attorneys and a growing population of Arizona citizens.
+Today, the State Bar of Arizona employs approximately 100 people who serve approximately 18,250 active attorneys and a growing population of Arizona citizens.